antlibs/ant-http/README.md

 ## License

-The missing link Ant HTTP task is licensed under the Apache 2.0 license, a copy of the license can be found with the missing link ant http task distribution or at http://www.apache.org/licenses/LICENSE-2.0.html.
+The missing link Ant HTTP task is licensed under the Apache 2.0 license, a copy of the license can be found with the missing link Ant HTTP task distribution or at http://www.apache.org/licenses/LICENSE-2.0.html.

 ## Features